 Today’s Reading: 2 Peter 1:16-21

-And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place.
+And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.
 (2 Peter 1:19)

 In the Name + of Jesus.
 Amen.
 Peter saw the uncontainable majesty of the transfigured Christ while a voice boomed from heaven, but calls us to trust in the Bible found in nearly every motel dresser.
 The Church has an authenticity problem.
 We want the experience on the mountain, not the Book in the drawer.
 So we go looking for the former.
 Mostly we come up empty and wander into the sanctuary more or less because we know we’re supposed to, but we still have that mountaintop moment in our minds.

 We even try to copy it.
 We transfigure ourselves.
 Realize that every single person sitting in the sanctuary is fighting a secret battle that you don’t get to see.
 Because we hide it.
 We change our faces, our clothes, and we pretend.
 We show up each week to a church that exists to forgive sinners and we pretend we’re just here to love God.
 We pretend we’re just fine.
 Authenticity?
 Nah.